We also offer Mechanical, Electrical & Plumbing drawings.

-Coordination Drawings are mainly used in the building industry (MEP) where many different disciplines (HVAC, Electrical, Plumbing etc.) and therefore companies work in the same space.
-Coordination is as important where Steel Fabrication have to share the same space as Masonry Building (Stairs, Structural Frame etc.).
-Here the coordination needs to be between the Architect, Structural Engineer, Steel Fabricator and other disciplines such as Curtain Wall Designer etc.)
+Coordination drawings used in the building industry (MEP), where many different disciplines, HVAC, Electrical, Plumbing etc. and companies work in the same space.
+Coordination is as necessary where Steel Fabrication have to share the same space as Masonry Building, like stairs, structural frame etc.

-it has to take place at a top-level otherwise, a successful installation will only be down to luck (we all know how likely that is).
+It has to take place at a top-level.
+Otherwise, a successful installation will only be down.

-Here are some common terms you may hear about coordination drawings:
+Here are some standard terms you may hear about coordination drawings: